t-geindre/php-gpio/README.md

 Understanding I/O permissions
 -----------------------------

-Permissions make sense: it's bad practice to run Apache2 user as root.
+Permissions make sense: it's bad practice to run Apache2 user as root, such practice isn't security-aware & therefore not recommeded in an Internet environment.

-In order to blink a led without exposing you Raspbery Pi to security issues, we provide a simple linker php file, executable from the shell.
+In order to blink a led without exposing you Raspbery Pi to security issues, we provide a simple blinker php file, executable from the shell.
 To run this blinker with sudo permissions but without password inputting, just allow your `www-data` or your `pi` user to run the blinker script.

-With the solution provided below, only one blinker script is needed to manage all the leds, and your webserver application needs only one php file to be specified in /etc/sudoers.
+With the solution provided below, only one blinker script is needed to manage all your leds, and your webserver application needs only one php file to be specified in /etc/sudoers.

 Edit your `/etc/sudoers` file: